AntonAntonich/Guitar-School/README.md

 <br>
 To become a member of that school person should pass registration procedure, by entering personal data and activate account by following activation link in email message.
 <br>
-Interaction between tuttors and students controls administrator.
+Interaction between tutors and students controls administrator.
 Appllication emitate money transaction.
 </p>